shmsw25/AmbigQA/codes/README.md

 |SpanSeqGen (reported)| 42.0 | 42.2 | 36.4/24.8 | 30.8/20.7 | 39.7/29.3 | 33.5/24.5 |
 |SpanSeqGen (this code)| 43.1 | 45.0 | 35.3/25.9 | 35.8/23.4 | 40.5/27.8 | 36.2/24.6 |

+Two numbers on AmbigQA indicate F1 score on all questions and F1 score on questions with multiple QA pairs only.

-(By default, the models are based on BERT-base and BART-large.)
+By default, the models are based on BERT-base and BART-large.

 *Note (as of 07/2020)*: Note that numbers are slightly different from those reported in the paper, because numbers in the paper are based on experiments with fairseq.
 We re-implemented the models with Huggingface Transformers, and were able to obtain similar/better numbers.
 We will update numbers in the paper of the next version.

 *Note*: There happen to be two versions of NQ answers which marginally differ in tokenization methods (e.g. `July 15 , 2020` vs. `July 15, 2020` or `2019 - 2020` vs. `2019--2020`).
 Research papers outside Google ([#1][dpr-paper], [#2][ambigqa-paper], [#3][hard-em], [#4][path-retriever], [#5][rag], [#6][colbert], [#7][fusion-decoder], [#8][graph-retriever]) have been using [this version](https://nlp.cs.washington.edu/ambigqa/data/nqopen.zip), and in June 2020 the original NQ/NQ-open authors release the [original version](https://github.com/efficientqa/nq-open) that have been used in research papers from Google ([#1][orqa], [#2][realm], [#3][t5qa]).
-We verified that the performance differences are marginal when applying simple postprocessing (e.g. `text.replace(" - ", "-")`).
+We verified that the performance differences are marginal when applying simple postprocessing (e.g. `text.replace(" - ", "-").replace(" : ", ":")`).
 The numbers reported here as well as codes follow Google's original version.
 Compared to the previous version, performance difference is 40.6 (original) vs. 40.3 (previous) vs. 40.7 (union of two) on the dev set and 41.6 (original) vs. 41.7 (previous) vs. 41.8 (union of two) on the test set.
 Nonetheless, we advice to use the original version provided by Google in the future.